mdgeek/VistA-Network-Services/README.md

 of these applications), again drawing ideas from existing packages.

 This project is still in evolution.
 I am doing load testing on it.
-I still need to implement some limits on spawned processes to prevent DOS attacks from crippling the system.
+I still need to implement some limits on spawned processes to prevent DoS attacks from crippling the system.
 But it works!
 Feel free to try it out.